codex-team/codex.docs/README.md

 To manage pages you need to authorize (available on `/auth`).

-To generate password use `yarn generatePassword [password]` command.
+To set password use `yarn generatePassword:ts [password]` command and restart the server.

 ## Release process